-ENOTE If your federal adjusted gross income (AGI) is in excess of \$250,000, your standard exemption is \$0.00.
-You should make this determination by computing pro forma AGI under IRC Section 62.
+ENOTE If your federal adjusted gross income (AGI) is more than \$250,000.00, your standard exemption is \$0.00.
+You should make this determination by computing pro forma AGI under IRC Section 67(e).

 Line 51 - Follow the instructions on Illinois Schedule NR.
 If this amount is a loss, you may carry it forward to later years as an Illinois net loss deduction (NLD).